PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 * Go to your profile (`Menu` then `User panel`).
 * On this page click on `API Credentials` tab.
 This page allows you to manage all your API credentials.
 * Click `Generate new credentials` which will result in new popup.
 Fill in your custom `credentials name`.
-  Name must contains at least 3 characters.
+  Name must contain at least 3 characters.
+Note: That name will be used later if you would like to revoke those API credentials.
 * Copy your newly generated `CLIENT ID` and `CLIENT SECRET` because they **won't be available for you after dismissing this window.**

 Those credentials will be valid as long as you will not revoke them in your profile.
+How to do that you can [read here](#deleting-api-credentials).

 #### Create access token